+Property Value

-Property Value External DC Supply 12-24 V isolated DC The approved DC/DC supply listed in 10 Accessories, page 94 must be used.
+External DC Supply 12-24 V isolated DC

+117 The approved DC/DC supply listed in must be used.

-9.3 Environmental Conditions
+9.3 Operating Conditions

-Environmental Condition Specification Normal Operation Temperature +5°C to +40°C Temperature Precautions Be careful not to position the Vivo 1 in an extra warm place, such as in direct sunlight or above a radiator.
-Caution should be exercised if the room temper- ature is higher than 36°C (97°F).
+Environmental Condition Specification Normal Operation Temperature +5°C to +40°C (Humidifier: +15°C to +35°C)

+- Be careful not to position the Vivo 1 in an extra warm place, such as in direct sunlight or above a radiator. - Caution should be exercised if the room temperature is higher than 36°C (97°F).
 The air flow for breathing produced by the Vivo 1 can be as much as 4°C (7°F) higher than the ambient room temperature.

-Extended Operation -20°C to +5°C Temperature The Vivo 1 is operational during the extended operation temperature for 4 hours, if: The Vivo 1 is first started within the normal operation temperature span. • The Vivo 1 is placed in it's protective cover.
-This condition happens maximum once a day.
-The ambient air is dry and still.
-Transport and Storage • +5°C to +45°C (Maximum 90 days) Temperature • -25°C to +70°C (Maximum 30 days) Precautions When the ventilator is brought from minimum/ maximum allowed storage temperature, ensure that it is warmed up/cooled down for one hour before starting it.
-The Vivo 1 must not be stored in a warm place, such as direct sunlight or close to a radiator.
+Extended Operation -20°C to +5°C Temperature

+The Vivo 1 is operational during the extended operation temperature for 4 hours, if:

+- The Vivo 1 is first started within the normal operation temperature span. - The Vivo 1 is placed in it's protective cover. - This condition happens maximum once a day. - The ambient air is dry and still.

+Environmental Condition Specification Transport and Storage Temperature +5°C to +45°C (Maximum 90 days) -25°C to +70°C (Maximum 30 days)

+- When the ventilator is brought from minimum/maximum allowed storage temperature, ensure that it is warmed up/cooled down for one hour before starting it. - The Vivo 1 must not be stored in a warm place, such as direct sunlight or close to a radiator.
 If stored in temperatures outside normal operation conditions, let the Vivo 1 acclimate before taking it to use.

 Humidity RH from 15% to 95%, non-condensing.

-Environmental Condition Specification Ambient Pressure Range 70 to 106 kPa This corresponds to \sim 315 m below sea level to \sim 3000 m above sea level Ventilator ingress protection IP 22 Mechanical ingress protection: protected from touch by fingers and objects greater than 12.5 mm Liquid ingress protection: The device withstands dripping water(equivalent to 3 mm rainfall /minute) when not tilted more than 15 degrees from vertical.
+Ambient Pressure Range 70 to 106 kPa This corresponds to \sim 315 m below sea level to \sim 3000 m above sea level Ventilator ingress protection IP 22 Mechanical ingress protection: protected from touch by fingers and objects greater than 12.5 mm Liquid ingress protection: The device withstands dripping water(equivalent to 3 mm rainfall /minute) when not tilted more than 15 degrees from vertical.
 The protection has been tested for 10 minutes (2.5 minutes in every tilt direction).
-Precautions There is a silicone lid to protect the USB, SD card, and communication ports.
-The IP22 classification is applicable only when this lid is in place.
-However, the accessory box can be connected with retained IP22 classification, but then only the lower part of the silicone lid can be opened.
-Ensure that the silicone lid on the back of the ventilator is closed when no accessories are connected.